jjalcaraz-upct/nb-iot-environment/README.md

 ### Basic use

-The notebook [NBIoT_documentation.ipynb](NBIoT_documentation.ipynb) contains a step-by-step description of how to build an environment and run experiments with it using different agents including stable-baselines and our MAMBRL algorithm.
+The notebook [NBIoT_documentation.ipynb](NBIoT_documentation.ipynb) contains a step-by-step description of how to build a NB-IoT environment and run experiments with it using different agents including stable-baselines and our MAMBRL algorithm.

 ### Experiment scripts